Incognito/rumprun_wiki_wiki/Howto:-Building-packages-without-a-network-connection-("offline-mode").md

 [[buildrump.sh|Repo:-buildrump.sh]]
 -----------------------------------

+The easiest way is to download a pre-prepared tarball from [SourceForge](http://sourceforge.net/projects/rumpkernel/).
+Downloading the tarball is also the only officially supported way.

+If you want to prepare your own from an arbitrary buildrump.sh revision, do:

 * Run `./tarup.sh`

 Note: if you do not start with a clean buildrump.sh pull, you may have to run `tarup.sh` with `-f` parameter.